UMM-CSci-3601-S17/digital-display-garden-iteration-4-revolverenguardia-1/README.md

 * [ExcelParser](/Documentation/ExcelParser.md): Explains how the cloud-arabo and Grimaldi iterations parse excel spreadsheets.
 This wil be updated to reflect how Revolver En Guardia uses `ExcelParser.java`
 * [ExcelFileRequirements](/Documentation/ExcelFileRequirements.md): This will be updated soon to reflect some extra features that Revolver En Guardia have implemented.
 * [User Guide](/Documentation/UserGuide/DDGUserGuide-RevolverenGuardia.pdf): This is a guide that explains how the Administration and visitor interface operate.
-* [Garden Pamphlet](/Documentation/Pamphlet.md): A document for Steve to take to any conference to show off details about the Digital Display Garden
+* [Garden Pamphlet](/Documentation/Pamphlet.md): A document for Steve to take to any conference to show off details about the Digital Display Garden.
-* [QR Sign Suggestions](/Documentation/QR-Sign-Suggestions.md): Explains perhaps what might be written on the signs that also contain the QR codes
+* [QR Sign Suggestions](/Documentation/QR-Sign-Suggestions.md): Explains perhaps what might be written on the signs that also contain the QR codes.
+* [Development Instructions](/Documentation/Development.md):Explains how to run the project in Development as well as how to simulate running in Production.
+* [Future TODO's and Known Issues](): Explains future goals for the project as well as bugs known to the developers

 ## Libraries used
 ### Client-Side